Reference

 Use these SQL queries in your ODBC application data source:

-List comments for all issues
+Read comments for all issues

 SELECT * FROM Comments

-List comments for a specific issue by Key
+Read comments for an issue by Key

-List comments for a specific issue by key
+<p>Gets all comments for a single issue identified by its key (e.g. CS-1).</p>

 SELECT * FROM Comments WITH(Key='CS-1')

-List comments for issues (search by JQL)
+Read comments for issues by JQL

 SELECT * FROM Comments WITH (Jql='status IN (Done, Closed) AND created > -5d' )